 In May of 2019, Jacob sat down with Chad Prather from Blaze TV to discuss 22 KILL and mental wellness.

-Jacob does over 200 speaking engagements each year across the country and was the Guest of Honor at Marine Corps Forces Africa & Europe in Germany this year.
+Jacob does speaking engagements each year across the country and was the Guest of Honor at Marine Corps Forces Africa & Europe in Germany this year.

 HLN did a great piece on the organization Jacob runs, 22KILL for Veterans Day 2018.

 "Jacob is hands down the speaker you want if you desire to have an 'in your face' reality lesson on the cost of our freedom and what the great men and women of our military sacrifice and endure to provide us that freedom.
 Through his humor and real life stories of sacrifice, he reminds us all what makes America great and that we are all worth fighting for."

 -Dan Tinker, CEO SRS Distribution